 4. Bring your own wheelchair cushion

 Aircraft seats are extremely uncomfortable and even worse if you can’t move or change position to ease discomfort.
-By sitting on your own wheelchair cushion you’ll prevent painful pressure sores from occurring.
+By sitting on your own wheelchair cushion you will prevent painful pressure sores from occurring.

 5. Sweet dreams